Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__01_27.mp3"></audio>

-1 | a Is he from Egypt?
-  b Is she from Egypt?
+1/  a:  Is he from Egypt?  b: Is she from Egypt?

-2 | a He's from Turkey,
-  b She's from Turkey.
+2/  a:  He's from Turkey.  b:  She's from Turkey.

-3 | a Where’s he from?
-  b Where's she from?
+3/  a:  Where’s he from?  b:  Where's she from?

-4 | a He's nice,
-  b She's nice.
+4/  a:  He's nice.  b:  She's nice.

-5 | a Where is he?
-  b Where is she?
+5/  a:  Where is he?  b:  Where is she?